hongshuochen/2021Spring-EE599-HW4/README.md

   ```

   Expected output: 4
 - Given a binary tree, find the length of the diameter of the tree.
-The diameter of a binary tree is defined as the length of the longest path between any two nodes in a tree.
+The diameter of a binary tree is defined as the number of nodes on the longest path between any two nodes in a tree.
 This path may or may not pass through the tree root.

   Example - 1:
   Input: